learn-co-curriculum/phrg-js-ajax-advanced-ajax-lab/README.md

 templates with XHR to create dynamic web applications, and how we can use these tools to adhere to separation of concerns and write modular, well-organized code.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-ajax-advanced-ajax-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-js-ajax-advanced-ajax-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 ## Resources

 - [Handlebars](http://handlebarsjs.com/)